 Caribbean vibes in Vatersay

 Upon arriving on the Isle of Barra, I couldn’t help but smile at puns like “Welcome to Barradise” or “Barrahamas”.
 What initially sounded like a funny exaggeration soon started to make sense, however.
-By the time I was exploring the white sandy beaches of the small Hebridean island, it became crystal clear what was meant.
+By the time I explored the white sandy beaches of the small Hebridean island, it became clear what was meant.
 Even more impressive was the neighbouring island of Vatersay, connected to Barra by a causeway.
 There, a Caribbean vibe was in the air – despite Scottish temperatures.

 Location